An Expert Guide to Natural Blue Diamonds

 Depending on the color intensity, blue diamonds look like pale blue gemstones, vibrant blue stones or a mix of two colors like blue and purple.
 Secondary hues add tint and character to the stone.
 No matter where a stone falls on the blue diamond color chart, it’s bound to be a stunning, rare gem.

-Blue diamonds belong to the family of Fancy Color Diamonds, the name for diamonds that exhibit a rich color.
-A blue diamond’s value is based on its 4Cs (Cut, Color, Clarity and Carat), with Color intensity being the most important factor.
+Blue diamonds belong to the family of fancy color diamonds, the name for diamonds that exhibit a rich color.
+Their value is based on the diamond’s 4Cs (cut, color, clarity and carat), with color intensity being the most important factor.

 Blue diamonds are rarer and more expensive than every other fancy color diamond—except for red diamonds.
 Blue diamonds are incredibly rare and can only be found in three areas of the world: Australia, South Africa, and India.
 The more intense the color of the blue diamond is, the more rare and expensive it is.
 Blue diamonds with a high carat weight such as 2 or 3 carat are even harder to come by, and thus extremely expensive.
-For instance, this 2.35 carat Fancy Gree Blue Cushion Cut Diamond costs $420,100.
+For instance, this 2.35 carat Fancy Green Blue Cushion Cut Diamond from Leibish & Co. costs $420,100.

 Some claim—based on their very high prices—that pink diamonds are more rare than blue, but that’s due to increased demand rather than reduced supply.
 Blue diamond’s level of rarity often makes them a target for diamond collectors, investors, and enthusiasts.

 Certain color combinations like those with more gray than blue can be more affordable.
-For example, this 0.50 Carat Fancy Gray Blue Pear Shape Diamond is priced at $32,100.
-Compare that to this 0.54 carat, Fancy Intense Blue Radiant Shape Diamond that’s priced at $210,775.
+For example, this 0.50 Carat Fancy Gray Blue Pear Shape Diamond from Leibish & Co. is priced at $32,100.
+Compare that to this 0.54 carat, Fancy Intense Blue Radiant Shape Diamond also from Leibish & Co. that’s priced at $210,775.
 While there is a difference in shape between the stones, the gap spans almost $180,000.

 Smaller blue diamonds, like those below 0.3 Carat, are more affordable and can be used to make a special jewelry piece if paired with other stones.